rwh9609-bit/aetherion-trading-service/README.md

 ## Troubleshooting
 - On macOS, DYLD_LIBRARY_PATH must include the `bin/` directory (the Makefile handles this)
 - If you see symbol errors, ensure all libraries are rebuilt (`make clean && make run`)
+- If you see `ModuleNotFoundError: No module named 'requests'`, ensure you have activated your virtual environment and run `pip install requests`.

 ## License
 MIT